Welcome to the Cranfield Complex Systems Research Centre

 - The UK Infrastructure Transitions Research Consortium www.itrc.org.uk, through the CSRC work on utility infrastructure projects (TUCP, MUSCos and All-in-One)

 - FuturICT, www.futurict.eu, a flagship project connecting ICT with social science, and complexity science.
-Our relationship with UCL and interest in modeling of complex systems connects us closely to the grand plans of this flagship venture.
+Our relationship with UCL and interest in modelling of complex systems connects us closely to the grand plans of this flagship venture.

 - Center for Supply Networks (CaSN) at Arizona State University http://wpcarey.asu.edu/research/supply-networks via associations with Tom Choi and Kevin Dooley.